Jeff House, a former WNBA assistant coach, has joined Matthew Mitchell's staff at Kentucky.

 With the New York Liberty, House was instrumental in the team’s 1999, 2000 and 2002 WNBA Eastern Conference Championship titles.
 Under his tutelage the Liberty made four appearances in the Eastern Conference Championship series, three appearances in the WNBA Finals and he coached in three WNBA All-Star games.

-“Being in the WNBA I was able to see what Coach Mitchell has done for Kentucky,” said the 47-year-old House.
+“Being in the WNBA I was able to see what Coach Mitchell has done for Kentucky,” House said.
 “I came to practice here a few years ago to evaluate Victoria Dunlap and other players, and to see him take this program from where it was to now have it knocking on the door of being a national champion is really, really special.
 For me and my family to now be a small part of it is even more special.”

 COACHING & PROFESSIONAL EXPERIENCE: